 When will the work take place?

-We anticipate that construction will start in April.
+We anticipate that construction will start mid October.
 In order to minimise disruption to local businesses and the Warilla community, we propose to stagger the work so that each block is sequenced over four stages (these are outlined in red on the diagram below).
 This will reduce the loss of car parking spaces, while also ensuring that pedestrian access is maintained as much as possible.

 The street and footpaths will remain publicly accessible and will continue to function as an active commercial shopping district during construction.
 Our key priorities are maintaining traffic flow, car parking, and pedestrian access.

 What will be the impact of construction?

 It is Council's priority to reduce closures and minimise impact on local businesses and the community.

 Where possible, traffic flow will remain unaffected in all directions.
 There will be no road closures throughout construction, except where this is impossible to avoid (such as during deliveries of large items/trucks unloading), but we do anticipate some parking lane closures at various stages.